 Life Estate Basics

 Life estates allow two or more people to have joint ownership of a property.
 One person, called the life tenant, has ownership for as long as he or she lives.
-The other person, called the remainderman, takes possession after the life tenant’s death.
+The other person called the remainderman, takes possession after the life tenant’s death.
 Both life tenant and remainderman can be multiple people.

 Although the remainderman doesn’t have full possession of the property until the life tenant dies, the remainderman does have an interest in the property.
 To protest those interests, the life tenant is normally not allowed to take various actions, including selling the property or taking out a mortgage on it, without the remainderman’s consent.
 Since the property doesn’t go through probate under a life estate, it supersedes a will.

 It can be difficult to obtain the consent of the remainderman for major changes, especially involving the removal of a remainderman’s name.
 However, sometimes it’s desirable to make a change.
 For instance, if a remainderman becomes heavily indebted, it’s possible that creditors could pursue the remainderman’s interest in the home should the remainderman fail to repay debts.
 The possibility of a remainderman’s divorce or bankruptcy could make it desirable to remove or change the names on a life estate.